 Reading time: 3 minutes

-The Normandy for Peace World Forum is an annual event which normally takes place around 6 June (D-Day) to bring people together from around the world to reflect on issues such as current tensions and peacekeeping.
-It is more than just a talking shop; it is also a time to reflect on how to build a better world.
-This year, the world forum will take place on 1-2 October.
+The Normandy for Peace World Forum is an annual event to bring people together from around the world to reflect on issues such as current tensions and peacekeeping.
+It is more than just a talking shop, it is also a time to reflect on how to build a better world.
+It takes place in Caen on 28 and 29 September.

 NORMANDY, LAND OF LIBERTY